Tutorials and Examples: Building and Deploying a Simple dApp

 Write

-: Add the following topublic/index.html
+index.html: Add the following topublic/index.html:Obtain the ABI:

 Copy the

-with the address from Step 4.
+contractAddresswith the address from Step 4.

 Step 6: Run and Test